7 Tips for a Healthy Heart

 - Listening to relaxing music before going to sleep.

 5. Don’t smoke or drink alcohol

 Tobacco has many dangerous substances.
-They cause lung or stomach cancer.
-In addition, it has a toxic effect on your heart, veins, and arteries.
+They can cause different types of cancer.
+In addition, tobacco has a toxic effect on your heart, veins, and arteries.

 Cigarette smoke increases the possibilities of suffering from thrombosis and reduces your blood flow.
 Unfortunately, you have to be careful if you don’t smoke.
 You could suffer the same effects if someone close to you has this habit.

-When talking about drinking alcohol, there is a comment that needs to be made: drinking a glass of red wine per day isn’t bad, it’s just the opposite.
+When talking about drinking alcohol, there is a comment that needs to be made: drinking a glass of red wine per day isn’t bad.
+In fact, it’s the opposite.

-Other drinks, especially those taken in excess, can cause severe heart problems.
+However, drinking in excess can cause severe heart problems.
 The appearance of heart diseases is often related to drinking too much alcohol.